CamilaJaviera91/gcp-new/README.md

-# 🌀🛠️🐘 airflow-dbt-postgres

-This project defines a modern data pipeline architecture using Airflow, DBT, and PostgreSQL.
-Below you'll find instructions on how to get started and how the repository is structured.
+# 🌀 Airflow + DBT + PostgreSQL Data Pipeline

+This repository implements a modern, modular data pipeline using:

+- Apache Airflow for orchestration

+- DBT for SQL-based transformations

+- PostgreSQL as both the source/target database and metadata store

+> 💡 Ideal for learning, development, and lightweight data integration projects.

 ---